| Home |

 - National Mapping and Antarctic Surveyor, John Manning, worked in Antarctica from 1966 and included field survey activities during 11 summers, and one winter season as well as several visits to sub-Antarctic islands.
 John also worked as a Nat Map field surveyor and survey field party leader in remote areas of Australia during the late 1960s and early 1970s.
 Later John undertook senior surveyor and senior manager roles in Nat Map and successor organisations.
 In this article Laurie McLean provides a biographic profile of John Manning.

 - Queensland surveyor David Carstens undertook two separate periods of field survey duty as a Nat Map surveyor with Australian National Antarctic Research Expeditions in the early 1960s.
 In late 1963, David returned to Brisbane where he embarked on a 39 year career in Queensland's electricity industry.
-Recently, David has kindly provided articles on his survey work in Antarctica which will be added to the website over coming weeks.
+David has kindly provided articles on his survey work in Antarctica which can be found described on this page accessed via this link.
 In this article Laurie McLean provides a short biographic profile of David Carstens.